Abandoned World Photography in the News

-Most of what I do is done behind closed doors and stays that way.
-But sometimes, if I feel like a media outlet will portray my urbex adventures in the right way, I will allow them to write about me.
-In one instance, I went on a radio show which was the first I’ve really spoken to the public about Abandoned World Photography and what it entails.
+Most of what I do is done behind closed doors (hehe!) and stays that way.
+But sometimes, if I feel like a media outlet will portray my urbex adventures in the right light, I will allow engage with them and help them understand and construct an article about urbex and Abandoned World Photography.

 I was very surprised to be contacted by the biggest newspaper in Western Australia by a journalist who was very interested in publishing some of my photos and writing about urbex.